 - Serious mental health issues, treatment for substance use disorder, and overdoses

-- Chronic diseases, such as cancer and COPD, that require specialized treatment and ongoing care
+- Chronic diseases, such as cancer and chronic obstructive pulmonary disease (COPD), that require specialized treatment and ongoing care

 - Some cosmetic procedures requiring extensive plastic surgery or reconstruction